Bangladesh Railway Class 3000: Builders details

 In the 1960s, some shunting locos entered the fleet of the then Eastern Bengal Railway as class/series-number 3000.
 The number of these locos were 11 probably.
 At present, none of them are active.
 None of them were preserved.

-In 2020, 10 locos produced by Hyundai Rotem of South Korea under the license of Electro-Motive Diesel (EMD) of USA, entered the fleet of Bangladesh.
+In 2020, 10 locos produced by Hyundai Rotem of South Korea under the license of Electro-Motive Diesel (EMD) of the US, entered the fleet of Bangladesh.
 They were also given the 3000 series.
 Though in the first phase, 10 locos came, 20 more in the second phase and 70 more in the third phase are planned to come in Bangladesh.
-These locos could be use on broad gauge track also by changing bogies.
 The newer locos are used for both passenger and freight trains.

 Technical details

 The newer locos use the EMD 8-710G3A-T2 as prime mover.
 Their power is 2,200 hp and can achieve speed up to 110 km/h.
 The wheel arrangement is Bo1-1Bo (Each bogie having 2 powered axles & 1 unpowered inner axle) having total of 6 axles but only 4 traction motors.
 There are controversy regarding the model of Alternator used in the first 10 locomotives of the series, as Hyundai Rotem provided TA9-12CA9SE instead of TA12-CA9, which was to be provided as mentioned in the contract.